Northbound · Group Coaching

 6 students

 Every student begins with the Northbound Skills Audit: a diagnostic that maps current mathematical thinking, identifies specific gaps, and informs cohort placement.
-You receive a written report and a 15-minute live review.
+You receive a written report and a 30-minute live review call.
 This step determines cohort fit, not just grade level.

 Four 60-minute sessions per month via Zoom.
 Each follows the Cold Open, Breakdown, Arena, Stretch, and Send-Off structure.
 Cameras on.
 Shared whiteboards during pair work.
 Peer presentations every session.